 The Nominating, Sustainability and Governance Committee is responsible for Board succession, oversight of the Board and committee composition and performance and oversight of the Company's corporate governance and business ethics initiatives and strategies and activities in respect to environmental, social and governance (ESG) matters.
 The Committee reviews the membership of the Board of the Company and Board Committees on an ongoing basis.
-As part of this, it regularly evaluates the balance of skills, knowledge, experience on the Board and then, based on this evaluation, identifies and, if appropriate, recommends individuals to join the Board of the Commany.
-In selecting candidates for recommendation to the Board, the Committee makes proposals based on merit while seeking to achieve a mix of Board members that enhances the skills and experience on the Board, including with respect to professional skills, relevant industry experience, specialized expertise, and international experiences and perspectives on the initial list of candidates from which new director nominees are chosen.
-The Committee uses external search consultants as needed to assist in indentifying potential new outside Directors.
+As part of this, it regularly evaluates the balance of skills, knowledge, experience on the Board and then, based on this evaluation, identifies and, if appropriate, recommends individuals to join the Board of the Company.
+In selecting candidates for recommendation to the Board, the Committee makes proposals based on merit while seeking to achieve a mix of Board members that enhances the skills and experience on the Board, including with respect to professional skills, relevant industry experience, specialized expertise, and international experience.
+When conducting a formal search for new director candidates, the Committee endeavors to include candidates with a broad range of backgrounds, skills, experiences and perspectives on the initial list of candidates from which new director nominees are chosen.
+The Committee uses external search consultants as needed to assist it in identifying potential new outside Directors.
 Any external search consultants engaged to assist in the search shall also be instructed to endeavor to include such candidates on the initial list.
-Once potential suitable candidates are identified either by the external search consultants or by members of the Nominating, Sustainability and Governance Committee, the Committee then discusses and considers the skills, knowledge and experience and, if it decides the potential candidate is suitable, the Committee would recommend to the Board of the Company that the potential candidate's skills, knowledge and experience and, if it decides whether or not to appoint the candidate.
-The Nominating, Sustainability and Governance Committee, the Committee Committee currently comprises the following independent Directors: Mr. Eugene McCague (Chairperson), Dr. Linda Grais and Ms. Ann
+Once potential suitable candidates are identified either by the external search consultants or by members of the Nominating, Sustainability and Governance Committee, the Committee then discusses and considers the skills, knowledge and experience of the potential candidate.
+The Committee will assess if the Board of the Company requires and would benefit from the potential candidate's skills, knowledge and experience and, if it decides the potential candidate is suitable, the Committee would recommend to the Board of the Company that the potential candidate be appointed.
+The Board of the Company then decides whether or not to appoint the candidate.
+The Nominating, Sustainability and Governance Committee currently comprises the following independent Directors: Mr. Eugene McCague (Chairperson), Dr. Linda Grais and Ms. Anne Whitaker.
+On July 23, 2024, Ms. Joan Garahy and Ms. Julie O'Neill stepped down as members of the Committee and Dr. Linda Grais and Ms. Anne Whitaker joined the Committee.